2013 ALU Revisions

 Following the Feb.
 2012 presentation, Snyder commissioned a subgroup (listed below) that included several members of the original study group and members of the board of trustees to review the report and prepare a draft of revised regulations.
 The subgroup met several times during the 2012 Season in a workshop-type setting to discuss existing regulations.
 The group also held a public presentation during Week Nine of the 2012 Season, answering questions from those in attendance.

-Drafts of the proposed ALU regulations were published for public review on the Institution’s “On the Grounds” website in the fall of 2012 and spring 2013 .
+Drafts of the proposed ALU regulations were published for public review on the Institution’s “On the Grounds” website in the fall of 2012 and spring 2013.
 At the May board meeting, a group of board members was charged with developing a final draft to present to the full board for consideration at the Aug.
 24 meeting.
+The ALU regulations are currently being updated, with new regulations expected to be finalized in November 2021.

 Study Group Members